5 Strategies For Shrinking Your Carbon Footprint

 The zero waste movement is comprised of a philosophy that touches upon so of many of the covered points.
 Much of it stems from managing what you buy.
 It helps to make or repair what you can, and avoid all the extra plastics and trash that we have come to take for granted.

 Admittedly, this is a tough go at first, but there are so many best practices out there for those motivated by it.
 When you start looking at life through this zero waste lens it can be a seriously transformative experience.

 You Can Shrink Your Carbon Footprint!

 Attempting to shrinking your personal carbon footprint is a great way to connect to with sustainability and better understand the movement to change the way we do things.
 The cynics will tell you that it won’t make much of an impact.
 Your personal carbon contribution is minimal in the grand scheme of things.

 Think Global, Act Local

-That’s not the case.
-Our collective “not much” (see The Tragedy of the Commons) amounts to quite a bit.
-Sure the big industrial players are the ones taking the lion’s share of the resources, but they are selling them to us.
+Your contribution is not insignificant!
+Our collective “not much” (see The Tragedy of the Commons) ultimately amounts to quite a bit.
+Of course, the big industrial players are the ones taking the lion’s share of the resources.
+But they are selling them to us.
 We do have power when we act collectively.
 It does however start with your own consumption.
 Understand what you use, and what needs to change.
 Together we can demand better.